 People with anxiety aren’t social butterflies.
 They find it hard talking to people.
 That’s why the people who are there for them, people like you and I, we really matter, and they know that, even if they don’t always express it.

-10: They don’t want to think that you’re worrying about them
+They don’t want the added burden of thinking that you’re worrying about them.

 Tell them how awesome they are and let them know that they are so much more than they’re anxiety.